ericschoettle/message-board/README.md

   * Content, User, Links
 * Homepage has list of questions
   * Links from questions go to individual pages, where users can post replies.
-* Bonus - user model
+* CRUD for questions on dynamically generated questions page and index
- * Sign in with Github, allow links from user to their Github account
+* CR_D for answers on questions page and in answers-view component.

 * Bonus - up and down voting
 * Super-bonus - Tags with many-to-many relationship.